A Complete Guide to Belgrade, Serbia

 I’m currently doing the backpacking route so am staying in hostels for this trip.
 I booked three nights at the Balkan Soul Hostel and really loved it.
 The rooms and bathrooms were clean, the beds were comfortable and there was a big communal kitchen in the basement and always socializing and activities going on, so I found it a pleasant and lively hostel to hang out in.
 The location is also perfect, just a five-minute walk to the fortress!

-What to Eat in Belgrade
+Where to Eat in Belgrade

 On the top of every must-try list in Belgrade is the Ferdinand knedle.
 They have loads of yummy flavours of knedle, fluffy dumplings with delicious fillings and covered in more toppings, similar to my much-loved Austrian knödel.
 I took a Nutella one to-go for 200 Dinar (about €1.70) and ate it sitting in the park outside.